-For better security, avoid installing a WordPress site using the username “admin”.
+For security purposes, avoid creating WordPress sites using the username “admin”.

-This is the default installation user name for WordPress and one of the leading causes of brute force attacks on WordPress.
+This is the default installation user name for WordPress and one of the leading causes of brute force attacks on the WordPress platform.

-In this tutorial for non-technical users, you will learn how to change the admin user name in WordPress to a more secure user name.
+In this step-by-step tutorial for non-technical users, you will learn how to change the admin user name in WordPress from ‘admin’ to a more secure username.

-How To Change Your WordPress Username From Admin To A Different User Name
+How To Change Your WP Admin Username To Another Username

-By default, with all new WordPress website installations, the first user is also the website administrator.
+Normally, in a new WordPress installation, the first user is also the admin of the website.

-Let’s change your WordPress admin username to a more secure username.
+Let’s change the admin username in WordPress to a more secure username.

-There are a number of ways to access your “Profile” section and view your username details after logging into your WP site admin area:
+There are several ways to access your “Profile” section after logging into your WordPress backend admin area:

-Click either on your user name, or click on the Edit link when hovering over the username with your mouse …
+Click on the username, or the Edit link when hovering over the username with your mouse …

-Or, select Edit My Profile from the “Howdy, User” dropdown menu at the top-right hand corner of your screen …
+Or, select Edit My Profile from the “Howdy, User” drop-down menu near the top-right hand corner of your Dashboard …

-You can also visit your “Profile” page by selecting Users > Your Profile from your Dashboard side menu.
+You can also visit your “Profile” page by selecting Users > Your Profile from the Dashboard side menu.

-You will discover when you get into the Profile area that your username can’t be changed from your Dashboard …
+What you will discover when you get into your Profile area, however, is that you can’t change your username from your Dashboard …

-So, how do you edit a admin user name?
+So, how do you change this user name?

 Change Admin Username By Creating A New Admin User

-If your admin login is “admin,” here’s the easiest way to change this without accessing your server and altering WordPress database:
+If your username is “admin,” here’s the easiest way to change this without going into your server:

-Next, create a better username, and assign this new user the role of “Administrator”.
-Save your changes in order to update your settings …
+Next, create a better user name, and assign the new user the role of “Administrator”.
+Save your changes to update your settings …

 A new admin user should now display in the Users area …